 Indulgent

 What’s a visit to Loudoun without fine wine, beer and food?
-At glorious 365-acre Doukenie Winery outside Hillsboro, parents can enjoy a bottle of the crisp award-winning 2023 Rosé while the kids play on the lawns or even fish in the pond on the grounds.
-Brewery-wise, Dirt Farm Brewery in Bluemont have a fish fry extravaganza every Friday until April 18.
-Chow down on fresh, battered and fried fish with a generous side portion of coleslaw and fries - a classic fish feast, but it won't be complete without a cold brew.
-Wash down your meal down with an in-house beer, you can choose from their homegrown series which includes a refreshing peach ale perfect for the warmer season.
-For outdoor dining, families love the massive outdoor patio seating at Sweetwater Tavern in Sterling which overlooks a pond and fountain - kick back with a view and enjoy good bites, the lobster bisque are fresh and bursting with flavor making it the great starter.
-If you're really hungry, their Louisiana Pasta with chicken, andouille sausage, tomato, scallions & penne pasta drenched in a spicy creole cream sauce, is a real belly filler - wash it down with a cocktail from the outside bar without having to miss out on the blossoming spring views and sunkissed skin.
+At glorious 365-acre Doukenie Winery outside Hillsboro, parents can enjoy a bottle of the 2025 Rosé while the kids play on the lawns or even fish in the pond on the grounds.
+Beer-wise, at Dirt Farm Brewery in Bluemont grown-ups can drink fine craft ales while children run around on expansive grounds in front of spectacular views.
+For outdoor dining, families love the massive outdoor patio seating at Sweetwater Tavern in Sterling which overlooks a pond and fountain.
+Kick back and enjoy dishes such as lobster bisque, salmon salads, great chili and juicy burgers.
 In Leesburg, the secret garden at the back of popular King Street café Shoe’s Cup & Cork is the ultimate lunchtime hideaway.
-As for sweet treats, the county has you covered.
+As for sweet treats, Loudoun has you covered.
 The Yard at One Loudoun in Ashburn does craft milkshakes with outrageous toppings while Purcellville has two iconic ice cream parlors – Gruto’s for soft serve, and Tipped Cow Creamery for artisanal farm ice cream.